HathorNetwork/rfcs/projects/hathor-wallet-headless/0004-tx-transaction.md

 - `address`: find only UTXOs of this address to fill the amount
 - `autoChange`: whether to automatically add any surplus (amount selected minus `fill`) in a change output, defaults to `true`
   - If `true` and a change is generated, then it will add the output change at the final position of outputs array
+- `changeAddress`: If a change is generated with `autoChange` it will be sent to this address.

 #### `AuthoritySelectInstruction`